 - Don’t lie to one another, having completely stripped off the old man with his practices

-- and having clothed yourselves in the new man; the man who is being renewed in full knowledge according to the image of the One who created him,
+- and having clothed yourselves with the new man; the man being renewed in full knowledge according to the image of the One who created him,

 - where there is no Greek and Jew, circumcision and uncircumcision, barbarian, Scythian, slave, or free; but the Anointed is all and in all.

-- Therefore, clothe yourselves as God’s chosen, having been – and being – loved(8)“having been – and being – loved” The Greek word used here is “ἀγαπάω” (agapao), which is the verb form of “ἀγάπη” (agape), typically translated “love”.
-However, unlike our English word “love” – which primarily speaks of affection and feelings – agape centers on preference.
-In the verb form, it literally means “to prefer” or “show preference for”.
-In the New Testament, that usually means “moral preference”, or “actively preferring what God prefers” in what we do, not just in what we feel.
-It’s the “love” based on will, choice, decision, and action; not feelings.
-(Feelings-based love is the Greek word “φιλέω” (phileó), which properly means “brotherly love/affection”.) and holy, with inward compassion, benevolence, humility, gentle strength,(9)“gentle strength” is one word in Greek.
+- Therefore, clothe yourselves as God’s chosen, *^loved and holy, with inward compassion, benevolence, humility, gentle strength,1“gentle strength” is one word in Greek.
 It comes from the root “pra-” which is typically translated “meek” It more accurately refers to power that’s exercised gently, without harshness.
 Our English word “meek” lacks the Greeks word’s blend of gentleness, reserve, and strength. and patience,

 - bearing with one another and forgiving yourselves.
 If anyone has a complaint against someone, then just as the Lord forgave you, in this way also you should forgive.

-- Let the word of the Anointed dwell in you richly, teaching in all wisdom and admonishing yourselves in palms, hymns, and spiritual songs; singing in grace to God in your hearts.
+- Let the word of the Anointed dwell in you richly, teaching in all wisdom and admonishing yourselves in psalms, hymns, and spiritual songs; singing in grace to God in your hearts.

 - And everything – whatever you might do in word or deed – do it all in the name of the Lord Jesus; giving thanks to God the Father through Him.